As a computer science professional, your skills are in high demand; but to land the top roles, you need to create a punchy and compelling CV.

 - Design: Generally, a clear and simple design is best.
 Use a simple font, such as Arial or Calibri, in black or dark grey.
 If you’re applying for a role that requires design skills, you can add some extra styling to your CV – just make sure it remains clear and legible.

 - Things to avoid: You don’t need to include a profile photo on your CV – it’s against the law to factor in appearance, race or gender in the recruitment process, so you’d actually be putting recruiters in patchy territory.
 If you want to show examples of your work, include a link to a digital portfolio, rather than cramming your CV with images.

-Quick tip: Graduate recruiters will be looking for a high standard of written communication, so use a free writing assistant tool, such as Grammarly, to make sure your CV is free from spelling and grammar errors.
+Quick tip: Graduate recruiters will be looking for a high standard of written communication, so Use our quick-and-easy CV Builder, to make sure your CV is free from spelling and grammar errors.